 Bottom line: If you’re an inexperienced traveller or visiting someplace where you don’t speak the language, there can be a learning curve involved in using a SIM card that you may not want to tackle.
 But this continues to be one of the best ways to make cheap local calls.

-Wi-Fi opens up a whole new set of affordable uses for your phone, like making voice calls and texting.
-Download Skype before you travel and you can make free phone calls (as long as both parties are members).
-You can text for free too, using apps like WhatsApp.
+Free public Wi-Fi hotspots is now available in most towns and cities worldwide and opens up a whole new set of affordable uses for your phone, like making voice calls and texting.
+Use free apps like Facetime or WhatsApp and you can make free phone calls (as long as both parties are members).
 Note, though, that calls and messages through these services are free only if you’re using them over free Wi-Fi.
 Data charges apply when you’re not.

 Bottom line: If you use a lot of data and are willing to gamble with free public Wi-Fi, you’ll save serious money.